aws-samples/aws-iam-identity-center-extensions/docs/documentation/How-To-Deploy.md

      **NOTE**
      Currently, AWS SSO service can only be configured in the ORGMAIN account for the entire organization.
 However, the solution is built with the assumption that AWS SSO service would support a delegated administrator model, similar to GuardDuty and other services.
 When this feature is supported by the solution at a later time, the only change required is the configuration file update to reflect the new account and region for SSO service and CDK bootstrapping in that new account and region.
 The solution does not need to be re-deployed
   3. Target account (TARGET) - Where the solution architecture is deployed.
+  4. The solution assumes that cloud trail is enabled in ORGMAIN account and SSO account as this would be required by the solution

 See the [High level design](../images/aws-sso-extensions-for-enterprise-overview.png) of the whole solution before deployment.